Frequently Asked Questions

 What is your shipping policy?

-All seed orders are shipped within 2 business days of purchase via Expedited Canada Post.
-Seed orders will arrive within 7-10 business days from purchase.
-Shipping rate $8.99 per order.
+All orders are shipped within 2 business days of purchase via Expedited Canada Post.
+All orders will arrive within 7-10 business days from purchase.
+Pre-order purchases will ship out during the outlines window of the pre-order.
+Please see Shipping & Returns for more information.

 Do you ship internationally?